enasequence/read_docs/faq_sample_error.rst

 .. image:: faq_sample_error_p01.png

-| Enter an informative name here, as you made need to use the alias in the future and it cannot be changed after submission.
+| Enter an informative name here, as you may need to use the alias in the future and it cannot be changed after submission.

 | Note that if you register a sample and then have it deleted, the alias still cannot be reused.